Flow-IPC/ipc/README.md

 App 2 receives the `GetCacheRsp` message and prints the round-trip time (RTT): from just before sending `GetCacheReq` to just after accessing some of the file data (e.g. `rsp_root.getFileParts()[0].getHashToVerify()` to check the first hash).
-This RTT is the *IPC-induced latency*: roughly speaking the time penalty compared to having a monolithic application.
+This RTT is the *IPC-induced latency*: roughly speaking the time penalty compared to having a monolithic (1-process) application (instead of the *split* into app 1 and app 2).

 Observations (tested using decent server-grade hardware):
   - With Flow-IPC: the round-trip latency is ~100 microseconds *regardless of the size of the payload*.